GSA/search-gov/README.markdown

     By using the [special syntax](https://www.pivotaltracker.com/help/api?version=v3#scm_post_commit_message_syntax) in the commit message, you can associate the commit with one or more Tracker story IDs and (optionally) a state change for the story.

-1. Run RCov to make sure all your code gets touched by a test, at least:
+1. Make sure all your code gets touched by a test, at least:

-        rake rcov:all
-        open coverage/index.html
+        open coverage/rcov/index.html
-        git add coverage
-        git ci -am "updated rcov coverage report"

 1. Push code up to the origin.
 Before you do this, remember that you are committing to the master branch, and future production deployments will ideally be grabbing everything from this branch.
 For this reason, you'll only want to push to origin/master code that is pretty much ready for production deployment, or could be ready fairly soon, say after a day or two of iterating on feedback.
 One good rule of thumb is the "Washington Post" test, as it's a scenario that is raised fairly often.
 Before pushing to origin, ask yourself, "If this work I've just done somehow finds its way into a Washington Post article with a screenshot, will everyone be OK with that?".
 If so, then....